Giannis Kalitzakis

-Giannis Kalitzakis (Γιάννης Καλιτζάκης; born 10 February 1966) is a former Greek professional footballer who played as a center back.
+Giannis Kalitzakis (Γιάννης Καλιτζάκης; born 10 February 1966) is a Greek former professional footballer who played as a centre-back.
 His nickname was "The Ninja" due to his hard acrobatic tackles and very strong defensive style.
-He is currently the general manager at Panathinaikos B.

 Club career

 Kalitzakis started his career in Panelefsiniakos, where he played for three and a half seasons and after playing for another half season at Diagoras he signed for Panathinaikos.
 In the "greens" he quickly established himself as a key player and irreplaceable, he became especially loved by the world and did a lot important career for a whole decade, being also captain of the team, winning 4 championships, 6 Greek Cups and 3 Super cups, including 3 doubles.
-He participated in very important European nights for the club, including the course of the team to the semi-finals of the UEFA Champions League in 1996.
+He participated in important European matchs of the club, including their course to the semi-finals of the UEFA Champions League in 1996.

-In the summer of 1997, he was released by Panathinaikos and the people of AEK Athens did not miss the opportunity to sign him.
-He had a pretty good presence for three years with many different partners by his side, without usually losing his place in the lineup.
-Despite this, he did not reach the standards of performance that he previously achieved at Panathinaikos.
-Kalitzakis and AEK won 1 cup in 2000.
-He left the team in 2000 following the decision of the coach, Giannis Pathiakakis.
-After AEK he played for one season at Ethnikos Asteras before ending his career.
+In the summer of 1997, Kalitzakis was transferred to the city rivals, AEK Athens for a fee of 23.8 million drachmas.
+There, he had a pretty good presence for three years with many different partners by his side, without losing his place in the lineup.
+Nevertheless, he did not reach the level of performance that he displayed during his spell at Panathinaikos.
+During his three seasons at AEK, Kalitzakis won the Cup in 2000.
+In the summer of 2000 following the decision of the manager, Giannis Pathiakakis his contract was not renewed and left the club.
+Afterwards Kalitzakis signed for Ethnikos Asteras, where he played for one season before ending his career.